hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 ### App emulation

 [Appium](http://appium.io/) is a frequently used automatic testing tool.
 You can use this tool to emulate user operations on mobile Apps and scrape the data from the screen.
+For Android users, [Auto.js](https://github.com/hyb1996/Auto.js) is a convenient library that relies on accessibility features and does not require root access.

 Actually, `selenium`, we introduced earlier in this chapter, was initially also an automatic testing tool for the web frontend.
 Then it became a bridge between the programmable user and web browser driver, which was used in a lot scraping works.
 When you find yourself stuck with data access because of non-human behavoiur (e.g. anti-crawling), you can try to search the keywords "emulation" or "auto testing", and can usually get some pointers to useful tools.